lacanoid/pgddl/README.md

 DDL extractor functions  for PostgreSQL
 =======================================

-This is an SQL-only extension for PostgreSQL that provides functions for generating SQL DDL scripts for objects stored in a database.
+This is an SQL-only extension for PostgreSQL that provides uniform functions for generating SQL DDL scripts for objects stored in a database.
 It contains a lot of magick to convert Postgres catalogs to nicely formatted SQL snippets.